fossabot/config-service/README.md

 The functions in the `handlers` package use data stored in the gin context by other middlewares.
-For instance `CustomerGUID` is set by the `authenticate` middleware, `RequestLogger` is set by the logger middleware, db collection name set by the db middleware and so on.
+For instance `CustomerGUID` is set by the authentication middleware, `RequestLogger` is set by the logger middleware, `dbCollection` is set by the db middleware and so on.
-For full list ok context keys see [const.go](/utils/consts/const.go).
+For full list of context keys see [const.go](/utils/consts/const.go).

 ## DB package